ricvigi/Pytorch-BELL/README.md

 Modern machine learning workloads often deal with large sparse matrices, but efficient support for custom sparse formats in PyTorch is still limited.
 This project introduces — **Blocked ELLPACK (BELL)** — format into the PyTorch ecosystem.

-### Goal

-To implement and evaluate **Blocked ELLPACK (BELL)** support in PyTorch for improved performance in sparse matrix operations, especially when the sparsity pattern exhibits regular block structure.

 ---

 ##  Key Features